 If you start growing fetterbush, you’ll fall for the drooping, urn-shaped flowers that can last all spring long and into summer.
-They grow at the branch tips in clusters, in varying shade of pink.
+They grow at the branch tips in clusters, in varying shades of pink.
 Some are almost white while others are a deep, rich shade.

-It’s called fetterbush because of how its growth habit that can restrict, or fetter, the passage of humans or animals.
+It’s called fetterbush because of how its growth habit can restrict, or fetter, the passage of humans or animals.
 It’s also been given several other common names, including fetterbush lyonia and pink fetterbush.

 According to fetterbush information, the shrubs can grow to 5 feet (1.5 m.) tall.
-They have branching stems near the base but twigs farther outward are arranged alternately.
-New stems grow in red or pale shades of green but they mature into brown.
+They have branching stems near the base, but twigs farther outward are arranged alternately.
+New stems grow in red or pale shades of green, but they mature into brown.
 All stems, young and old, are covered with black scales.

 Note: Fetterbush leaves are toxic to both humans and animals.
 That’s why it should never be planted where livestock graze.
 If you start growing fetterbush, you’ll need to know that nectar from flowers is also toxic if ingested.
 Eating leaves or nectar can cause very unpleasant symptoms.
-These include salivation, nausea, vomiting, sweating, abdominal pain, headache, lack of coordination, convulsions and paralysis.
+These include salivation, nausea, vomiting, sweating, abdominal pain, headache, lack of coordination, convulsions, and paralysis.

-If you are interested in how to grow a fetterbush, it is a good choice for wetter areas, which is where it grows in the wild.
+If you are interested in where to grow a fetterbush, it is a good choice for wetter areas, which is where it grows in the wild.
 Gardeners like growing fetterbush since its bright blossoms add color to the garden in early spring.

 What about care of fetterbush?
 These shrubs require little maintenance, making them easy-care selections to the landscape.
 In fact, their care requires less effort if you plant the shrubs appropriately.
 Fetterbush grows best in U.S. Department of Agriculture plant hardiness zones 7b through 9.